twf-nikhila/Awesome-Black-Friday-Cyber-Monday-deals/README.md

 * 🧬 [Standalone scripts](#standalone-scripts)
 * 🛒 [Marketplaces](#marketplaces)

+# Sponsorship

+I spent a few hours, with community, every day updating this repository to help the community discover new deals.
+Sponsors can help me to continue doing this by paying bills for my time and in return **getting special benefits** for it.
+This will allow me to spend even more time bringing the best.

+1. **Why sponsor?:** To get a special highlight at the top, which brings immediate visitors' attention to your product.
+More visitors mean more sales.
+2. **What do I get as a sponsor?:** As a sponsor, you get a special highlight at the top of this repository.
+With brand/product logo, Caption, Sub-heading & link to the product.
+This will definitely help to attract more visitors/customers to your product.
+3. **Sponsorship cost & duration:** Cost is [$50 for 1 year](https://www.paypal.com/paypalme/NikhilAgrawal/50usd).
+Meaning this year's sponsor will be changed 1 week before next black friday.
+For more info contact me in nikhil_agrawal at live dot com

 # Contribution ✍️✍️

 Contribute by adding any resources related to Black Friday or Cyber Monday Deals 2021.